rachgriarte/TrainScheduler/README.md

 This website will provide up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.
-This assignment is from the UNC Bootcamp Program.
+#Happy Coding!